 Acts 9:17-22 ... the Lord — Jesus...has sent me so that you [Saul of Tarsus] may see again and be filled with the Holy Spirit."....
 (20) At once he began to preach in the synagogues that Jesus is the Son of God.
 All those who heard him were astonished and asked, "Isn't he the man who raised havoc in Jerusalem among those who call on this name?”

-- •• (6) Radical transformation of your life can follow your receiving the baptism with the Holy Spirit.
+•• (6) Radical transformation of your life can follow your receiving the baptism of the Holy Spirit.

 • We saw the same astounding transformation with the apostle Peter.
 Out of fear, he had denied Jesus before Christ’s crucifixion.
 But after his personal Pentecost in Acts 2, Peter boldly preached Jesus to a crowd that included many who had only weeks before been crying out for Jesus to be crucified.